H1B Cap Exempt Employers in 2025 | How To Find Exempt Jobs

 • Accredited university or college authorized by the state

-• Admits students high school graduates
+• Admits students who are high school graduates

 • Public or non-profit institution

-• Licensed to administer higher level education
+• Licensed to administer higher-level education

-• Awards bachelor’s degree programs
+• Award bachelor’s degree programs

 Requirements: